AppliBLE/Web_Bluetooth_App_WBA/README.md

 All available binaries files are available [here]().
 Refer to [UM2237](https://wiki.st.com/stm32mcu/wiki/STM32CubeProg_introduction "https://wiki.st.com/stm32mcu/wiki/STM32CubeProg_introduction") to learn how to install and use STM32CubeProgrammer.

-For more information about Bluetooth® LE please refer to the [STMicroelectronics BLE Wiki](https://wiki.st.com/stm32mcu/wiki/Connectivity:BLE_overview "https://wiki.st.com/stm32mcu/wiki/Connectivity:BLE_overview").
+For more information about Bluetooth® LE please refer to the [STMicroelectronics Bluetooth® LE Wiki](https://wiki.st.com/stm32mcu/wiki/Connectivity:BLE_overview "https://wiki.st.com/stm32mcu/wiki/Connectivity:BLE_overview").

 ***

 # **User's guide**

-## **P2Pserver**
+## **Peer To Peer Server**

-The P2Pserver application demonstrates a bidirectional BLE communication between a client and a server.
-The P2Pserver interface proposes a set of buttons to interact with the connected device.
-A reboot panel is available only if a P2Pserver service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).
+The P2P Server application demonstrates a bidirectional BLE communication between a client and a server.
+The P2P Server interface proposes a set of buttons to interact with the connected device.
+A reboot panel is available only if a P2P Server service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).

 ### **Requierements**